 Download here the Vectrex manual (PDF).

-What's your Vectrex worth in 2021?
-Here are some recently sold items.
+What's your Vectrex console worth in 2021?
+Here are some recently sold items with prices.